savoy9/AlexsPublicPowerBIStuff/Inclusive Data Infastructure/Inclusive Data Infastructure.md

 * [Inclusion](https://www.bing.com/search?q=inclusion): The practice or policy of providing equal access to opportunities.

 Microsoft's internal definitions are a bit longer.
-* Diversity is the full range of humand and/or organizational differences
+* Diversity is the full range of human and/or organizational differences
 * Inclusion is the process of leveraging the power of differences and similarities to effectively integrate everyone into the culture of the organization to achive a comon objective.

 Put those together and you get something like:
-* *provide equal access to opportunities for people from a range of different backgrounds*.
+* *Provide equal access to opportunities for every person to levearge their unique differences*.

 That's what we need to design for.
 We need to plan for a group of people that have unusual skills and experiences that push the limits of the definitions of their roles.
+Sometimes they will have exceptional and unusual skills and sometimes they will have unusual areas for growth.
+Our systems need to allow them to leverage their strengths to accomplish unexpected and amazing things with impacts beyond their scope.
+At the same time our systems need to support personal growth and make data accessible to all.

 We have Sales people that are skilled software developers and we have very sucessful business analysts that can't create their own Power BI reports and others that know 5 programing languages.
 We have sales managers that were software engineers and engineering PMs that got into Sales Ops.
 Most of the business analysts that I work with used to be in sales roles.
 One of our Sales VP was a philosophy professor.
 I used to be a chemist.